AxlAlm/SegNLP/README.md

 - [Dashboard]()

-### Mentions
+### Mentions / References

-This framework is built upon the following python libs and HotAM would not be what it is without these
+This framework is built upon the following python libs and HotAM would not be what it is without these:

 - Pytroch
 - Pytroch Lightning
 - FlairNLP
 - Dash

-### References
+The same goes for all the reserch in Argument Mining:

 TBA